phthom/icpmn320/1-ClusterInstallation.md

 # Task 1: Prerequisites

-Before you start installing IBM Cloud Private, you must provision a set of four machines using your favorite vitualization tools or your prefered cloud infrastructure :
+Before you start installing IBM Cloud Private, you must provision a set of four machines using your favorite vitualization tools or on your prefered cloud infrastructure :
 - One master node (including boot node, management node, va node, proxy node) : 8 vcores, 32 GB (RAM), 300 GB (Storage), one IP
 - Three worker nodes:  8  vcores, 16 GB (RAM), 100 GB (Storage), one IP per worker
-- One VM for NFS with NFS configured - or install the NFS server in the Master node
 - All nodes are running RHEL version 7.6
-- ICP Enterprise Edition - version 3.1.2
+- ICP Enterprise Edition - version 3.2

+Concerning NFS, in that case,  we will install the NFS server later in the Master node (see a specific lab for this).

 ![image-20190514161953536](images/image-20190514161953536-7843593.png)